Bruno API Client Mock Server: How to Mock APIs with Bruno

 # Step 1: Create a Mock Server

-Click "Create Mock Server" and within seconds, every endpoint in your spec gets a live URL with realistic responses generated from your schema definitions.
+Click "Create Mock Server" and within seconds, every endpoint in your spec (or Bruno collection) gets a live URL with realistic responses generated from your schema definitions.

 # Step 2: Export to Bruno